moramezan/servicebus/README.md

 }
 ```

-Further, this service summary class is capable of providing information about the behaviour of a microservice.
+Further, this service summary class is capable of providing information about the behaviour of a service.
 Such as its event parameters and its cardinality.
 Properties such as the setting object expose configuration mechanisms.

 ```
 public class Summary extends Abstract.Service.Summary {
     String Tag = 'Order Management';
     String Name = 'Order Extract Items';
     String Icon = 'arrow_divide';
-    String Description = 'Splits an order into its component order product line items.';
+    String Description = 'Splits an order into its component order product line items';
     String Cardinality = 'Many';
     Integer Limits = 200;
     String HelpUrl = Page.OrderExtractItemsHelp.getUrl();
     String StepConfig = OrderExtractItemConfig__c.class.getName();
     String ServiceSetting = OrderExtractItemSetting__c.class.getName();
-    Map<String,String> Inputs = new Map<String,String>{'RecordId' => 'ID of the subject Order.'};
+    Map<String,String> Inputs = new Map<String,String>{'RecordId' => 'ID of the subject Order'};
     Map<String,String> Outputs = new Map<String,String>{'RecordId' => 'ID of the Order Item'};
 }
 ```